 If I could, I would print every name in the phone book.

-#2 and #3 are the most obvious.
+Posts #2 and #4 obviously leverage this tactic.
 Piggybacking off Tim Ferriss is nothing new.
 Everyone under the sun quotes him or references his work, and it’s not just because they like his book, The Four Hour Work Week, or his blog, but because they hope that by quoting Tim he’ll tweet their article or blog post and they’ll get thousands of readers.
-Hey, it worked for me, although I will also say that every word I wrote in that post is 100% sincere, otherwise it wouldn’t have worked.
+Does that mean I or these other writers are insincere?
+Not at all.
+Every word I wrote in that post is 100% sincere, otherwise it wouldn’t have worked.
 I only include individuals in my writing that I truly like and want to promote.

-Even my list of books is still a way of citing people, since every book has an author associated with it.
+Even the list of books I posted to Forbes is still a way of citing people, since every book has an author associated with it.
 Do you think those authors I mentioned shared the book?
 Do you think I am now on their radar?
 You betcha.

 A great quotation is gold to a perceptive writer.
 You can instantly boost reader engagement with the right bit of wisdom or wit.
 And when writing to persuade, you can bolster your arguments by pointing to the words of the well regarded.